-(1)Amounts reported represent the potential short-term incentive compensation amounts pavable for our 2011 fiscal year under our Incentive Compensation Policy (or for Mr. Robin, the potential amounts payable under his amended offer letter agreement).
-The amounts represent each Named Executive Officer's target and maximum possible payments for the entire 2011 calendar year Because actual payments to the Named Executive Officers could range from 0% to 200% of their target bonuses, no threshold payment amount has been established for the Named Executive Officers.
-The actual short-term incentive bonus amount (if any) earned by each Named Executive Officer for 2011 is reported in Column (g) (Non-Equity Incentive Plan Compensation) of the Summary Compensation Table above.
+(1) Amounts reported represent the potential short-term incentive compensation amounts payable for our 2014 fiscal year under our Incentive Compensation Policy (or for Mr. Robin, the potential amounts payable under his offer letter).
+The amounts reported represent each NEO's target and maximum possible payments for the entire 2014 calendar year Because actual payments to the NEOs could range from 0% to 200% of their target bonus, no threshold payment amount has been established for the NEOs.
+The actual short-term incentive bonus amount earned by each NEO for 2014 is reported in Column (g) (Non-Equity Incentive Plan Compensation) of the Summary Compensation Table above.
+These grants are subject to both a 4-year time-based vesting requirement and the achievement of specified performance criteria.
+These grants are subject to a 4-year time-based vesting requirement.